Harry McGee’s 2020 election tally: key battleground constituencies

 Fianna Fáil leader Micheál Martin and Taoiseach Leo Varadkar

-There is an apocryphal quote that is often attributed to the late US president Lyndon Johnston about the vagaries of elections.
-After losing a particularly bitterly-fought election, he is reputed to have said: “The people have spoken, the bastards.”
+There is an apocryphal quote that is often attributed to the late US president Lyndon Johnson about the vagaries of elections.
+After losing a particularly bitterly-fought election, he is reputed to have said: “The people have spoken, the b**tards.”

 Predicting election campaigns in Ireland is a guessing game and inexact science.
 Opinion polls and the results of secondary elections such as council elections, byelections and European elections give you the direction of the wind.
 But the system in Ireland of multi-seat constituencies, allied with transferable votes, makes it a very difficult exercise to carry out with any degree of accuracy.